astriaorg/astria/crates/astria-grpc-mock/README.md

-# Astria-GRPC-Mock
+# Astria-gRPC-Mock

-A lightweight crate for mounting mock GRPC responses to a mock server, for use in local testing.
+A lightweight crate for mounting mock gRPC responses to a mock server, for use in local testing.
 Heavily influenced by [Wiremock](https://docs.rs/wiremock/latest/wiremock/).

 ## Components